Resources on nonprofit management

 Talk about inexpensive!
-These training modules, companions to the Nonprofit Management Simplified books, are perfect for training your board and staff on important issues like board governance, risk management, personnel issues, and so much more.
+These training videos, companions to the Nonprofit Management Simplified books and Nonprofit Toolkits, are perfect for training your board and staff on important issues like board governance, risk management, personnel issues, and so much more.

 Pressed for time?
-These short, easy to use guides cover topics relevant to today’s nonprofits.
-The first three toolkits include:
+These short, easy to use guides cover topics relevant to today’s nonprofits:

-- Becoming a Tech-Focused Nonprofit – Building an accelerating technology approach to meet your nonprofit’s needs.
+- Becoming a Tech-Focused Nonprofit – Leveraging tech